 Who can participate?

-Couples (with female partner <37 years), trying to conceive for at least a year of unprotected intercourse, in the presence of normal semen analysis, evidence of regular ovulation, open fallopian tubes, and who had no previous fertility treatment other than clomiphene citrate will be recruited in the study.
+Couples (with female partner <37 years), trying to conceive for at least a year of unprotected intercourse, in the presence of normal semen analysis, evidence of regular ovulation, open fallopian tubes, and who had no previous fertility treatment other than clomiphene citrate.

 What does the study involve?

-Couples will be randomly allocated to either receive controlled ovarian hyperstimulation (COH) + IUI (50% of women) or IVF (50% of women) as the first offered treatment.
-The medicines used in the cycles will be the same as usual.
-One cycle of treatment to which the couple is allocated will be given in a 12-month period.
-If they are in the COH + IUI group and fail to conceive in the three cycles then they will automatically be recommended for IVF treatment outside of this study.
-If they are in the IVF group, then after three cycles they will not be offered IUI.
+Couples are randomly allocated to either receive controlled ovarian hyperstimulation (COH) + IUI (50% of women) or IVF (50% of women) as the first offered treatment.
+The medicines used in the cycles are the same as usual.
+One cycle of treatment to which the couple is allocated is given in a 12-month period.
+If they are in the COH + IUI group and fail to conceive in the three cycles then they are automatically recommended for IVF treatment outside of this study.
+If they are in the IVF group, then after three cycles they are not offered IUI.
 This is the normal unit policy.
-We will compare the results in the two groups in order to see which group has a better outcome in terms of ongoing pregnancy rate/live birth rate.
+The results in the two groups are compared in order to see which group has a better outcome in terms of ongoing pregnancy rate/live birth rate.